Entrust Design System

 We decided to use blue as the primary color because it's the color of the gown that doctors wear in the operating room.
 I use a material design color palette tool to choose yellow as our secondary color to emphasize certain parts of the UI, such as the submit button.

 In terms of naming convention, I differentiate them by functions instead of color names.
-For instance, the text color on primary and denotative are the same, but I separate them into two color styles and name "on secondary" and "on Denotative" instead of "White".
-Such notation provides high flexibility to make potentials adjustment due to function changes.
+For instance, the text color on primary and denotative are the same, but I separate them into two color styles and the name "on secondary" and "on Denotative" instead of "White".
+Such notation provides high flexibility to make potentials adjustments due to functional changes.

 Overall Color styles

 Icons are differentiated by different platforms to consider the different types of users (such as authors and examinees).
 The Authoring Platform icons are created based on material design icons.
 The Exam Platform icons are designed by myself based on the reference pictures that doctors provide.